w2sv/pythonMockup/README.md

 ## Notice
 Still under development.
 Feel free to use or contribute!
-Screen recognition only works reliable with provided mockups in `mockups.json`
+So far screen recognition only works reliable with provided mockups in `./src/mockups.json`

 ### Python lib for generating device mockups from live web urls